JamieT966/project-portfolio-2/README.md

 [Chemstore Chemical Awareness Quiz Live Site](https://jamiet966.github.io/project-portfolio-2/)

-Chemstore Group conduct chemical awareness training throughout Ireland throughout the year, this quiz has been designed to aid in that training.
+Chemstore Group conducts chemical awareness training throughout Ireland throughout the year, this quiz has been designed to aid in that training.
 This will allow the business to ensure clients are taking the information on board.
 This quiz will also add a fun, interactive element for their clients that will liven up their training days.

 ![Am I Responsive Image of Chemstore Quiz](media/responsive.png)